jnozzi/cocoadev.com/SiteContent/General/PressReleases.markdown

 You may find services such as Ray Barber's prMac useful: http://www.prmac.com/

-My personal experience in writing press releases is archived on [[DssW]]'s web site at: http://www.dssw.co.uk/press/index.html
+My personal experience in writing press releases is archived on General/DssW's web site at: http://www.dssw.co.uk/press/index.html

-With each [[DssW]] press release we tweak the style and format a little but always within the guidelines set out by common press release practice.
+With each General/DssW press release we tweak the style and format a little but always within the guidelines set out by common press release practice.
 That experience lets us discover what works and what does not.
 A good measure of success is how heavily your press release is edited before being published by the news sites.

 You will find writing a good press release takes time.
 Those two to five hundred words should be crafted and considered.
 Anything less and you are denting your product's presentation.